 COVID19 - please refer to the .gov.uk and NHS websites for up to date information on the current Coronavirus situation.

-For prescription collections please present to the practice only if you are fit and well and NOT shielding or at risk.
-Pharmacies can be nominated for collection over of scripts the phone.
-GP telephone consultations are between 830am and 10am OR when all telephone consultations have been booked which ever is reached first.
+For prescription collections please present to the practice only if you are fit and well.
+Pharmacies can be nominated for collection of scripts.
+Pharmacy nominations can be taken over the phone.

-Due to the current COVID pandemic, telephone consultations is the first contact with a GP.
+Telephone consultations are the first point of contact with a GP.

 Nurse appointments are restricted to allow for infection control, social distancing in practice and patient safety.
 Only urgent or GP requested bloods/ B12 injections and other urgent injections and dressings can be booked.
 There are NO ear syringes or ECG's available.